Complete families of smooth space curves and strong semistability: Embedding abstract families

-Hence, the restriction of $\mathcal{F}$ to a general fiber of $q$ is of non-negative degree.
-Equivalently, the restriction of $\mathcal{F}^\vee$ to a general fiber of $q$ is of non-positive degree.
+Hence, the restriction of $\mathcal{F}$ to a general fiber of $q$ has non-negative degree.
+Equi\-valently, the restriction of $\mathcal{F}^\vee$ to a general fiber of $q$ has non-positive degree.
 Consequently, the vector bundle $\mathcal{E}^\vee$ is not ample.
-This contradicts \cite{ACGH1} VII.2.2. \end{proof}
+This contradicts \cite[VII 2.2]{ACGH1} . \end{proof}